 - See 4-H show requirements on pages 1-4.
-Dogs do not have to be AKC registered to show. - Mandatory All 4-H members and their dog(s) must attend at least 6 weeks of dog obedience training for the 2018-2019 4-H year in order to participate in the 4-H Dog Show.
+Dogs do not have to be AKC registered to show. - Mandatory All 4-H members and their dog(s) must attend at least 6 weeks of dog obedience training for the 2019-2020 4-H year in order to participate in the 4-H Dog Show.
 Proof of attendance must be presented with 4-H Dog Show entry forms June 1.
 Exhibitors participating in Dog Care classes ONLY, are exempt from this requirement. - Dogs shown in obedience classes must be trained by and belong to the exhibitor or to a member of their immediate family or leased for the length of the project with a signed agreement. - Two 4-H members cannot exhibit the same dog.
 ALL grooming MUST be done by the EXHIBITOR. - Quality Assurance & Ethics training to be completed by MAY 1, http://web.extension.illinois.edu/qaec/.
 See page 4. - Exhibitor may enter two or more different dogs, but not in the same class.
 Premiums-see page 4. - Only dogs being exhibited are allowed on the grounds.
 Nursing bitches or puppies under 6 months are not eligible to be shown.
 Bitches in season will not be allowed on fairgrounds. - To qualify for Best of Show, the exhibitor must show in three of the four divisions (Obedience, Rally, Showmanship and/or Dog Care) with the same dog.
-Highest total scores will be used. - Uncontrollable dogs may be excused at the discretion of Superintendents or Judges. - For 2019 show ONLY, Dogs who qualified in Pre Novice and up, may stay in the same class as 2018. - A run-off will be held in case of a tie for total score. - o Beginner Novice I and II, Novice and Graduate Novice beginning level classes will use on leash heeling exercises. - Preferred Open and above- advanced classes will use novice off lead heeling exercises. - In most classes, commands/signals given by handler will be either voice or hand, but not both.
+Highest total scores will be used. - Uncontrollable dogs may be excused at the discretion of Superintendents or Judges. - A run-off will be held in case of a tie for total score. - o Beginner Novice I and II, Novice and Graduate Novice beginning level classes will use on leash heeling exercises. - o Preferred Open and above- advanced classes will use novice off lead heeling exercises. - In most classes, commands/signals given by handler will be either voice or hand, but not both.
 See full AKC rules and regulations for clarification of your class's specific rules. - Exercises for all classes may be done in any order, depending upon scheduling and the judge's preference.

-2. Health requirements.
+2. Health requirements: